Updated on July 4th, 2025

 2. Visit New York City’s Museums for Free

 To visit some of the best museums in New York City for free, you’ll have to read the admission rules pretty carefully.
 Many of the best-known museums in the city organize special days or evenings when you can visit for free.
-For example, you can visit the Museum of Modern Art for free every Friday between 4 pm and 8 pm.
-Do prepare for long lines, as you can’t get free tickets in advance!
+For example, the Museum of Modern Art offers free admission on the first Friday of each month between 4 pm and 8 pm, but only for New York State residents.
+Be sure to book your free ticket online in advance, as they’re required and tend to run out quickly!

-Furthermore, not everyone knows that the Metropolitan Museum of Art only asks for a recommended admission, which means you’re free to pay what you like and will be allowed to enter regardless.
+Furthermore, not everyone knows that the Metropolitan Museum of Art only asks for a recommended admission, which means you’re free to pay what you like and will be allowed to enter, but it only applies if you are a New York State resident, or a student from New York, New Jersey or Connecticut.
 The same rule applies for the permanent collections of the American Museum of Natural History.

 There are several museums in New York City that are always free to visit.
-To just name a few, there’s the American Folk Art Museum, Sony Wonder Technology Lab, the Museum at the Fashion Institute of Technology, and the Brooklyn Museum.
+To just name a few, there’s the American Folk Art Museum, the Museum at the Fashion Institute of Technology, and the Brooklyn Museum.

 3. Enjoy a Tour of the Brooklyn Brewery or Chelsea Brewery

 For a brewery tour in Manhattan, head to the small but cozy Chelsea Brewery on Pier 59.
-Free tours start on the hour between 2 pm and 6 pm on Saturdays.
+Free tours start every hour between 2 pm and 6 pm on Saturdays.
 You’ll even get a free beer sample during the tour!

 5. Take a Free Grand Central Walking Tour